 - Making lifestyle changes.
 Good skin hygiene, weight loss (if needed), and walking can help treat varicose veins.
 Eating a low-salt diet helps reduce water retention and swelling.

 - Sclerotherapy.
 This procedure, which has been available since the 1930s, uses a highly concentrated saline (salt) solution or a specially made detergent that is injected directly into the vein, causing the vein to disappear gradually over 3 to 6 weeks.
 The procedure is simple, relatively inexpensive, and can be performed in an outpatient setting.

 - Endovenous laser treatment.
 A small laser fiber is inserted into the vein so that pulses of laser light can be delivered inside the vein, which causes the vein to collapse.
 The procedure is done as an outpatient under local anesthesia.

 - Radiofrequency occlusion.
 During this procedure, a small catheter is inserted into the vein to deliver radiofrequency energy to the vein wall, causing it to heat, collapse, and seal shut.
 The procedure is generally done in an outpatient or in-office setting and may be done under local anesthesia.

 - Lasers and intense pulsed light.
 These devices use heat energy to selectively damage or destroy abnormal veins.
-An advantage of these treatments is that no needles or sclerosing solutions are required; however, there may be some minor discomfort.
-Side effects do occur, including discoloration or staining and blister formation.
+An advantage of these treatments is that no needles or sclerosing solutions are required, but there may be some minor discomfort.
+Side effects can include discoloration or staining and blister formation.
 Examples include Vasculight and PhotoDerm.

 Not all patients need treatment for their varicose veins.
 Many people have no pain or other symptoms.
-For these individuals, no treatment is necessary, unless they want the veins removed for cosmetic reasons.
+For them, no treatment is necessary, unless they want the veins removed for cosmetic reasons.

 Insurance Coverage for Varicose Vein Treatment